imjvdn/vision-snake/README.md

    - Self-collision only checked after minimum snake length (6 segments)

 4. **Game State Management**:
+   - Menu: Start screen with options for Start Game, Settings, and Exit
+     - Navigate with index finger pointing or keyboard arrow keys
+     - Select an option by holding your finger on it or pressing Enter
+   - Playing: Active gameplay state
+     - Control snake with index finger position
+     - Pause by pressing 'p' key
+     - Return to menu from pause by pressing 'm' key
    - Game Over: Triggered by self-collision
    - Reset: Show open palm gesture (all 5 fingers extended) for 2 seconds
-   - Exit: Press 'q' or ESC key
+   - Exit: Press 'q' or ESC key from any state

 ## Development Documentation